keawade/keawade.github.io/_posts/2015-12-02-Advent_of_Code.md

 # Part 2

+## Problem
+>Now, given the same instructions, find the position of the first character that causes him to enter the basement (floor `-1`).
+The first character in the instructions has position `1`, the second character has position `2`, and so on.

+## Methodology
-The second problem in the set asks on which instruction does Santa enter the basement of the infinite complex.
-To solve this I modified my code to let me know when the `floor` variable equals `0`.
+To solve this, I modified my code to detect when the `floor` variable equals `-1` and prints out the current position in the string.

+## Solutions

-## Node.js
+### Node.js
 {% highlight js linenos %}
 var fs = require('fs')